- The Story of Food

 Kids Cafe Program

 The Kids’ Café is an after-school program that provides a safe environment where children who do not have adult supervision after school can come and receive a hot meal or snack, in addition to homework assistance.
 Educational, physical, and social activities are also included as part of he program.
 The Kids’ Café strives to offer benefits that will hopefully remain with these children their whole lives.
+During the 2015-2016 school year we served 4,470 meals at 8 sites with more than 100 kids.

 - Alleviate childhood hunger by providing nutritionally adequate hot meals or snacks